Skip to Content

 What's the difference between a chicken leg and a chicken drumstick?

-There are very clear differences between a chicken leg and a chicken drumstick and chicken thigh.
-Its important to understand which part of the chicken you are buying, so you can prepare and cook it successfully.
+There are clear differences between a chicken leg, chicken drumstick and chicken thigh.
+It's important to understand which cut of chicken you are buying, as each needs to be prepared and cooked differently.

 Chicken legs are made up of two parts.